OSchoppe/AIMOS/README.md

 # AIMOS
 AI-enabled Mouse Organ Segmentation

 This repository contains the code to apply or adapt AIMOS, a deep learning processing pipeline for the segmentation of organs in volumetric mouse scans.
+The AIMOS pipeline is written in Python.
+The deep learning backbone is based on a Unet-like architecture and implemented in PyTorch.
+The code provided here comprises the architecture, the full inference pipeline, as well as a training procedure.
+Furthermore, we provide demonstration files guiding users through the steps of retraining AIMOS on custom datasets.

 This code goes along with two examplary datasets: